How to Use Cannabis to Treat Your Dog

 If it is possible, you can directly put CBD oil in your dog’s mouth (aim for the area below the tongue).
-You can even combine it with premium marijuana seeds as they can secure the necessary nutrients for your dog.
 We assume that swallowing a capsule can be a bit tricky, but you can also try that if you think the pet will listen.

 How Much CBD You Should Give to a Dog?

 The experts haven’t established the exact dosage of CBD you should give to your dog.
 It may vary depending on the effects that you want to achieve.
 For example, research suggests that you should aim for around two milligrams per kilogram of your pet’s weight if they are suffering from osteoarthritis.

 However, take any dosage recommendation with a pinch of salt.
 You should follow the instructions on the specific product that you bought, but it is always better to start slowly.

 That way, you can see whether your dog reacts to CBD.
 If you estimate that there is no reaction after a couple of days of use, try to increase the dose a little bit.
 Don’t make big increases because you want to estimate the right dose carefully.
 When it comes to CBD, taking too much may also decrease the desired effects.

 Your dog may react in one of two ways – positively or negatively.
 It is something that you might have assumed, but that is why it is important to stay close to your dog after giving them CBD.
 If you go with the best CBD oil for dogs, you will minimize the chance of side effects occurring.

 It shouldn’t take more than 20 minutes for the dog to exhibit first reactions.
 If your pet seems more active than usual, you can be satisfied with the initial results.